belindamo/quartz/content/🏡 earth/Computer Science/papers (temp)/Autoformalization with LLMs.md

 In **Autoformalization with LLMs (2022)**, the authors generate autoformalized theorems that are used to >> improve a neural theorem prover.
 <!--LEARN:SF5g9huA-->

-In **Autoformalization with LLMs (2022)**, the authors find this result about LLMs and autoformalization >> LLMs can correctly translate a significant portion (25.3%) of math competition problems perfectly to formal specifications in Isabelle/HOL.
+In **Autoformalization with LLMs (2022)**, the authors find this result about LLMs and auto-formalization >> LLMs can correctly translate a significant portion (25.3%) of math competition problems perfectly to formal specifications in Isabelle/HOL.
 <!--LEARN:Hz2vdlzy-->

 ## Key terms